About the Department of Political Sciences

 The Department has had close links with the Institute for Strategic Studies (ISSUP), which was established in 1974, and the Centre for International Political Studies (CIPS), which was established in 1999, with staff members actively involved in the research activities of these institutions.
 In early 2010, the two research institutes amalgamated to form the Institute for Strategic and Political Affairs (ISPA).

-The Department of Political Sciences, which comprises experienced full- and part-time staff, has been led by Professor Maxi Schoeman since November 2000.
+The Department of Political Sciences, which comprises experienced full- and part-time staff, has been led by Professor Siphamandla Zondi since January 2017.

 Share this page